ryandv/swabang/README.md

 Includes:

-* Inline AVR assembly macros for the WS2812b data protocol
+* Assembly procedures for bit-banging the WS2812b data protocol
 * Makefile for building and flashing the Arduino Uno ROM

 ## Prerequisites